Ian Stirling (biologist): Career

 Stirling has served as a member of the Committee of Scientific Advisors of the Marine Mammal Commission, and he was the first Canadian to be elected president of the Society for Marine Mammalogy.
-He is a long-standing member of the IUCN Polar Bear Specialist Group and currently acts as a scientific advisor to Polar Bears International.
+He was a long-standing member of the IUCN Polar Bear Specialist Group and was also a scientific advisor to Polar Bears International.

+Death

+Stirling was diagnosed with lymphoma in 2019.
+The illness advanced to leukemia in 2023 and he died of effects of cancer in 2024, at age 82.